Terrance/Homely/README.md

 ]
 ```

-If all is well, you should end up with a dropdown like this:
+With the above steps, you should end up with a block and dropdown like this:

 ![Search Engines example](http://i.imgur.com/V6jkCoj.png)